Preparing for an electric future

 Our future electricity network will be very different from what you see today.

 The next five-to-10 years are going to be busy.
-We need all hands on deck to maintain and build the infrastructure needed to help Kiwis electrify as Aotearoa New Zealand moves towards sustainable energy choices.
+We need all hands on deck to maintain and build the infrastructure needed to help Kiwis electrify as Aotearoa moves towards sustainable energy choices.

 There’ll still be power lines, poles, cables, transformers and substations that will need to be maintained, fixed and renewed, but with new technology and evolving customer needs (think solar, EVs, distributed generation), we need to be ready.